swyxio/swyxkit/README.md

 export const MY_TWITTER_HANDLE = 'swyx';
 export const MY_YOUTUBE = 'https://youtube.com/swyxTV';
-export const POST_CATEGORIES = ['Blog']; // Other categories you can consider adding: Talks, Tutorials, Snippets, Podcasts, Notes...
+export const POST_CATEGORIES = ['Blog']; // Other categories you can consider adding: Talks, Tutorials, Snippets, Podcasts, Notes... export const GH_PUBLISHED_TAGS = ['Published']; // List of allowed issue labels, only the issues having at least one of these labels will show on the blog.
 ```

 Of course, you should then go page by page (there aren't that many) and customize some of the other hardcoded items, for example